ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## ⚠️ Any Known Issues

-.toggle all command currently non-functional (fix planned soon..).
+- .toggle all command currently non-functional (fix planned soon..).
+- there is a issue with Killaura and Nuker.
+However, this will be fixed.

 ## 🧩 Dev Notes